 I had a fascinating conversation with Shannon Rosa about parenting, autism pseudoscience and autistic acceptance.
-Wow!
-Have a listen to the podcast below.

 Bio: Shannon Des Roches Rosa’s writing and interviews are featured at Huffington Post Parents, The New York Times, The Wall Street Journal, MacWorld, Parents Magazine and more.
 Shannon is a co-founder and editor of The Thinking Person’s Guide to Autism.
 She has edited several anthologies and contributed stories to numerous books and the newly edited version of the classic she co-edited, The Thinking Person’s Guide to Autism is soon to be published.
 She lives with her family near San Francisco.